inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 **[C]  overall CAM-ICU front tile calculation: Patients with Delirium in the last 24 hours**

-- calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the last 24 hours
-- calculate the number of patients with at least one positive CAM-ICU in the last 24 hours
 - Numerator: the number of patients with positive CAM-ICU scores in the last 24 hours
-- Denominator: the number of patients with at least two consecutive RASS scores of -3 to +4 in the last 24 hours
+- Denominator: the number of patients with at present on on each unit that have had a RASS score of -3 to +4 (at any point) in the last 24 hours

 ![image](https://github.com/inform-us/requirements_specifications/assets/167782531/e2b82308-a00b-45d6-a5fa-28b46eba09ea)

 *The following feeds into the floorplans*

 **[D] Floorplan labelling**
+MAKE EPOCHS FOR THIS SECTION

 1) If latest CAM-ICU score reading this shift= negative: ‘GREEN’; design = green filled bed
-   - By 'latest' do we include forward/backfilled data or look back at the most recent 'real' data point?
+   - By 'latest' do we include forward filled data or look back at the most recent 'real' data point?
-3) If latest CAM-ICU score reading this shift = positive: ‘RED’; design = red filled bed
+2) If latest CAM-ICU score reading this shift = positive: ‘RED’; design = red filled bed
-4) If there is no CAM-ICU score since the start of the shift (since 08:00 day or 20:00 night)  ‘missing’: ‘missing’; design = white filled bed with red hashed outline
+3) If there is no CAM-ICU score since the start of the shift (since 08:00 day or 20:00 night)  ‘missing’: ‘missing’; design = white filled bed with red hashed outline
-5) If latest CAM-ICU score not applicable as RASS score has fallen to -4- -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline
+4) If latest CAM-ICU score not applicable as RASS score has fallen to -4- -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline (RASS pips CAM)
     - Do we apply this logic across all epochs or just the latest epoch?
     - The description of the bed colouring does not match the image below
+ 5) CAM-ICU with a null RASS - label

 ![image](https://github.com/inform-us/requirements_specifications/assets/167782531/1281d06f-09e7-42ca-9d60-c2c03701a970)

 *The following feeds into the individual patient charts*

-**[E] Classification Rules: Individual patient chart**
+**[E] Classification Rules: Individual patient chart** MAKE EPOCHS FOR THIS SECTION

 1) X-axis time in hours, range 0-72 hours, default to 24 hours
 2) Y-axis left is CAM-ICU score divided into 'Positive' at top and 'Negative' at bottom